 Our measure of confidence is non-incentivized.
-After the completion of each of the six sets of multiple-choice questions in the first round (when everyone was paid the flat piece rate of 250 TZS).
-The participants were asked: "Do you believe that you are better than, equal to, or worse than a typical microcredit client in answering questions on topic X?"
-The confidence variable ranges from minus six (the entrepreneur believes he or she is worse on all the topics) to six (the entrepreneur believes that he or she is equally good as a typical microcredit client on all topics.
+After the completion of each of the six sets of multiple-choice questions in the first round (when everyone was paid the flat piece rate of 250 TZS), the participants were asked: "Do you believe that you are better than, equal to, or worse than a typical microcredit client in answering questions on topic X?"
+The confidence variable ranges from minus six (the entrepreneur believes he or she is worse on all the topics) to six (the entrepreneur believes he or she is better on all the topics).
+The confidence measure is zero if the entrepreneur believes that he or she is equally good as a typical microcredit client on all topics.

 From Table 2, we observe that the entrepreneurs on average chose to compete on more than half of the topics (3.72 out of 6), even though on average they were not confident about their own abilities.
 Figure 1 shows the distribution of the willingness to compete measured by gender.
 We observe that more than 30% of the entrepreneurs chose to compete in all six rounds, while around 15% never competed.
-In line with the existing literature (see for instance Niederle and Vesterlund, 2007), we also find a significant gender difference in the willingness to compete; males are on average much more willing to compete than females to compete (4.5 times versus 3.3 times).
+In line with the existing literature (see for instance Niederle and Vesterlund, 2007), we also find a significant gender difference in the willingness to compete; males are on average much more willing to compete than females (4.5 times versus 3.3 times).